180William Black

 1870: 180William and his wife in Glascock County, Georgia.
 Full page.3

-The 1870 census is the last record I've found pertaining to 180William.
+The 1870 census is the last record I've found that mentions 180William.
 I don't know where he's buried and have found no estate records.
+His wife 181Juda is listed alone in the 1880 census,21 so he undoubtedly died sometime in the 1870's.

 Sources Cited: